FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 Combining several search criteria implies a logical *and*, but the keyword ` OR ` can be used to combine several search criteria with a logical *or* instead: `author:Dupont OR author:Dupond`

-You don't have to do anything special to combine multiple negative operators.
+You don’t have to do anything special to combine multiple negative operators.
 Writing `!intitle:'thing1' !intitle:'thing2'` implies AND, see above.
-For more pointers on how AND and OR interact with negation, see [this GitHub comment](https://github.com/FreshRSS/FreshRSS/issues/3236#issuecomment-891219460). to consider the order of logic.
-See [this GitHub comment](https://github.com/FreshRSS/FreshRSS/issues/3236#issuecomment-891219460) for more details on the usage of `AND` vs `OR` when combining multiple negative operators.
+For more pointers on how AND and OR interact with negation, see [this GitHub comment](https://github.com/FreshRSS/FreshRSS/issues/3236#issuecomment-891219460).
 Additional reading: [De Morgan's laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws).

 ### By sorting by date